Gold set for weekly loss as oil-driven inflation fears boost rate-hike bets

 PHOTO

-Gold edged lower on Friday and was headed for a second consecutive weekly drop, as elevated oil prices fuelled fears of inflation and boosted expectations of a U.S. interest rate hike this year.
+Gold edged lower on Friday and was headed for a second consecutive weekly drop, as elevated oil prices fueled fears of inflation and boosted expectations of a U.S. interest rate hike this year.

 The dollar held near a six-week high, making greenback-priced bullion more expensive for holders of other currencies.